Unlock all chapters in the ECG book

 Also consider additional ECG leads if there is suspicion of posterior (posterolateral) myocardial infarction or right ventricular infarction.

-Troponin T or troponin I is used to detect myocardial necrosis (please refer to Diagnostic criteria for myocardial infarction).
+Troponin T or troponin I is used to detect myocardial necrosis (refer to Diagnostic criteria for acute myocardial infarction).
 It may take up to 6 hours for troponin levels to increase significantly after acute myocardial infarction.
 Thus, troponin samples are not conclusive until 6 hours after the last episode with chest pain.
 In clinical practice, troponin samples are taken on arrival and 6 hours later.
 A third sample may be taken 24 hours after survival.
 Blood lipids and glucose must always be analysed.
 D dimer is only analysed if there is suspicion of pulmonary embolism.

 Chest X ray is generally not indicated.
 However, it may be considered if there is suspicion of pneumothorax, pleuritis, pneumonia or heart failure.

 Computerized tomography (CT) is indicated if there is suspicion of aortic dissection or pulmonary embolism.
 Modern CT protocols are capable of elucidating both these differential diagnoses.